rghv96/rghv96/README.md

 [![Instagram Badge](https://img.shields.io/badge/-Instagram-e4405f?style=flat-square&logo=Instagram&logoColor=white)](https://instagram.com/_rghv/)
 [![Telegram Badge](https://img.shields.io/badge/-Telegram-0088cc?style=flat-square&logo=Telegram&logoColor=white)](https://t.me/rghv96)

 I am a Computer Science graduate student at Virginia Tech, USA with over 4 years of experience working as a Software Engineer in India and Singapore.
-I hold a bachelor's degree in Computer Sceince from Indian Institute of Technology Mandi.
+I hold a bachelor's degree in Computer Science from Indian Institute of Technology Mandi.
 I am enthusiastic about creating intriguing software that uses technology to meet human needs.
 I am a quick learner, and my experience allows me to quickly pick up new technologies.
-I look forward to opportunities where I can use my theoretical knowledge and put it into more practical use.
+I look forward to opportunities where I can use my theoretical knowledge and put it to more practical use.
 Feel free to reach out!

 <!--
 **rghv96/rghv96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.